Scale-free vortex cascade emerging from random forcing in a strongly coupled system

 The notions of self-organised criticality (SOC) and turbulence are traditionally considered to be applicable to disjoint classes of phenomena.
 Nevertheless, scale-free burst statistics is a feature shared by turbulent as well as self-organised critical dynamics.
 It has also been suggested that another shared feature is universal non-gaussian probability density functions (PDFs) of global fluctuations.
 Here, we elucidate the unifying aspects through analysis of data from a laboratory dusty plasma monolayer.
 We compare analysis of experimental data with simulations of a two-dimensional (2D) many-body system, of 2D fluid turbulence, and a 2D SOC model, all subject to random forcing at small scales.
 The scale-free vortex cascade is apparent from structure functions as well as spatio-temporal avalanche analysis, the latter giving similar results for the experimental and all model systems studied.
 The experiment exhibits global fluctuation statistics consistent with a non-gaussian universal PDF, but the model systems yield this result only in a restricted range of forcing conditions.

-Trends and variability of polar mesopause region temperatures attributed to atmospheric dynamics and solar activity Holmen, Silje Eriksen (Doctoral thesis; Doktorgradsavhandling, 2016-12-19)The mesopause region can be considered a "boundary region" between the neutral atmosphere, where atmospheric constituents and momentum are transported mainly by winds and turbulent eddies, and the ionosphere, where the ...
+Trends and variability of polar mesopause region temperatures attributed to atmospheric dynamics and solar activity Holmen, Silje Eriksen (Doctoral thesis; Doktorgradsavhandling, 2016-12-19)The mesopause region can be considered a "boundary region" between the neutral atmosphere, where atmospheric constituents and momentum are transported mainly by winds and turbulent eddies, and the ionosphere, where the main transport mechanism is molecular diffusion.
+In the mesopause, complex interactions between dynamics and photochemistry occur, and we are far from a complete understanding of these ...

 Fritzner, Sindre Markus (Master thesis; Mastergradsoppgave, 2013-06-30)Experimental data from Alcator C-Mod have been used to analyze large density events occurring at the edge of fusion reactors.
 The data acquisition methods used are gas puff imaging and Langmuir probes.
-The data consist of ...
+The data consist of long time series sampled at high frequency, excellent for statistical analysis.
+Large density events have been analyzed where blobs are found to be consistent with high skewness ...